 I know that charts aren’t everyone’s cup of tea, but I review these each month as part of my regular research.

-So here’s a stack of charts and my thoughts on some of the factors that will impact our economy and the property markets:
+So here’s a stack of charts, some of my thoughts and comments from the RBA’s Statement on Monetary Policy regarding some of the factors that will impact our economy and the property markets.

 THE WORLD ECONOMY

 Of course Australia doesn’t operate in a vacuum, so it’s important to start with the international context…